SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - Scalable Active Learning by Approximated Error Reduction [2018, KDD]: Enable an eﬃcient estimation of the error reduction without re-inferring labels of massive data points.
 Also utilize a hierarchical anchor graph to construct a small candidate set, which allows us to further accelerate the AER estimation.(8)
 - Quantum speedup for pool-based active learning [2019, QIP]

-# The consideration of the conventional AL process
+# The consideration of the workflow

 ## Cold start problem